Key Takeaways

 For some companies, hiring reps in faraway countries can be advantageous, especially if you want coverage outside of typical US working hours to serve international clients or manage follow-ups overnight.

-Nearshore sales reps offer overlapping working hours, allowing for real-time collaboration and more efficient communication.
+Sales reps and SDRs in Latin America offer overlapping working hours, allowing for real-time collaboration and more efficient communication.
 This approach ensures you can leverage the benefits of remote work without sacrificing alignment with your team and clients.

 9 Steps For Hiring Remote Sales Representatives Successfully

-Building a strong remote sales team requires a structured approach to ensure you find the right talent and set them up for success.
+Building a high-performing remote sales team requires a structured approach to ensure you find the right talent and set them up for success.

 From defining the role to onboarding, each step in the hiring process plays a crucial role in building a team that can deliver results from anywhere in the world.